-Textbooks are very costly, and the school views them as an investment in your daughter's education.
-If your daughter is issued with a textbook, she should treat it with the greatest care, and it should be returned when requested in the condition it was received in.
+Textbooks are costly, and the school views them as an investment in your daughter's education.
+The treatment of textbooks is very important, and we would like you to discuss this with your daughter.
+Textbooks should be treated with the greatest care and returned when requested in the condition they were received in.
 Your daughter will be expected to reimburse the full cost of any textbook that has been damaged or lost whilst in your daughter's care.
-A new book will be purchased with the money and your daughter may keep the damaged.
+A new book will be purchased with the money and your daughter may keep the damaged book.